-Subject: To approve the lifting of non-competition restrictions on new director.
+Subject:

-Description: 1.
-According to Article 209 of Company Act, a director who does
+To approve the lifting of non-competition restrictions on new directors.

-- anything for himself or on behalf of another person that is within the scope of the Company's business, shall explain to the meeting of shareholders the essential contents of such an act and secure its approval. - 2.
+- 1. According to Article 209 of Company Act, a director who does anything for himself or on behalf of another person that is within the scope of the Company's business, shall explain to the meeting of shareholders the essential contents of such an act and secure its approval. - 2.
 For the newly elected independent director who does anything stipulated, without prejudicing the interests of the Company, the release of the prohibition on such director from participation in competitive business is proposed for approval.
-The list of the lifting of non-competition restrictions on new directors is hereto attached as Attachment M. - 3.
+The list of the lifting of non-competition restrictions on new directors can be found on page 74. - 3.
 The proposal is submitted for discussion.